tnagler/wdm/README.md

 ### Dependencies

-The library only requires C++11 and the STL.
+The library only requires C++11 and [Boost](https://www.boost.org/).

 For projects already using the [Eigen](https://eigen.tuxfamily.org) linear algebra library, there are convenience wrappers that can be made available via
 ``` cpp
 #include <wdm/eigen.hpp>
 ```